vplauzon/GramParser/README.md

 rule(interleave=false) alphaNumeric = alpha | "0".."9" | "-";
 rule(interleave=false) identifier = alpha alphaNumeric*;

-rule main = key:identifier "=" element:identifier;
+rule main = key::identifier "=" element::identifier;
 ```

 The first rule defines a comment:  something starting with two forward slash followed by *anything* except return.

-*Anything* is marked as '.':  this matches any characters.
+*Anything* is marked as '.'.
+This matches any characters.

 We then substract for the *anything* set, hence the '-'.